Language education in the United Kingdom: 1950s

+After the Second World War, there was a much greater impetus for learning spoken foreign languages, such as German.
+Germany was subdivided into British and American sectors.
+Previous to the Second World War, the spoken language was not that urgently required.
+This grammar–translation method would persist until the 1960s.

 At a North of England education conference in December 1959, Dr A Hay, the chief education inspector of London County Council, proposed some primary school language tuition, but only for gifted children.

 1960s

 Until the 1960s foreign language education was mostly confined to grammar and independent schools.
 There were government plans for language teaching in primary schools, but the plans were dropped, due to the obvious situation of insufficiently trained teachers.

 Secondary modern schools had limited modern language teaching, being occasionally found in the top stream of such schools, but often there was none at all.

 On 22 February 1962 Conservative MP John Cordeaux asked the education secretary about foreign language teaching in primary schools.
 The government was to implement an experimental scheme to attempt French teaching in some primary schools, in nine areas across England and Wales, from September 1964, in conjunction with the Nuffield Foundation.
 By 1968, 850 Scottish primary schools taught French, with 200 out of Glasgow's 212 primary schools.

+The Schools Council was founded in October 1964, which looked at the curriculum.